ishahidansarii/demo-01/README.md

 # demo-01
-this is for demo class
+this is for demo class.